battlecode/battlecode-server-2017/specs.md

 Only the SOLDIER has the ability to move.
 Moving has no power cost.

-Every turn, SOLDIERs may move to any unoccupied adjacent tile, provided they are not in delay from performing any other action (mining, defusing, capturing).
+Every turn, SOLDIERs may move to any unoccupied adjacent square, provided they are not in delay from performing any other action (mining, defusing, capturing).
 Soldiers can auto-attack on the same turn they move.
 They cannot mine, defuse, or capture on the same turn they move.

 SOLDIERs can move diagonally at the same speed as they can move orthogonally.

 ### Spawning

 The HQ has the ability to continuously spawn SOLDIERs.
 The action of spawning soldiers does not cost power by itself, but the spawned soldiers will start to consume power via upkeep.
+After the HQ spawns a SOLDIER, the HQ is unable to do any other actions (spawning or researching) for a brief time, determined by how many SUPPLIERs the team currently has alive.

-SOLDIERs can be spawned in any adjacent tile that does not already have a robot on it.
+SOLDIERs can be spawned in any adjacent square that does not already have a robot on it.
 In the beginning, the HQ may spawn one SOLDIER per 10 (`GameConstants.HQ_SPAWN_DELAY`) rounds.
 This spawn rate is reduced by SUPPLIERS according to the formula a=r(`GameConstants.HQ_SPAWN_DELAY`*`GameConstants.HQ_SPAWN_DELAY_CONSTANT`/(`GameConstants.HQ_SPAWN_DELAY_CONSTANT`+b)), where a is the number of turns it takes to spawn one unit, b is the number of suppliers you have alive, and r() rounds a number to the nearest positive integer.
 Units that are spawned are immediately placed on the field and may perform actions like any other robot.
 The HQ cannot spawn or research while it is in spawning cool-down.

 ### Suicide

 Calling suicide() immediately kills the robot and removes it from the game.
 It will no longer consume upkeep in future rounds.
 If an encampment suicides, then the square is freed up for a potentially different encampment to be created there.
+If a robot suicides, no power is refunded to the team.

 ### Team Memory